Entropy rigidity for cusped Hitchin representations: Introduction

 In many situations, the complement of the conical limit set is countable and consists of fixed points of ``weakly unipotent'' elements.
-Most classically, Beardon and Maskit \cite{beardon-maskit} proved that this characterized geometrically finite Kleinian groups, see also Bishop \cite{bishop-conical}.
+Most classically, Beardon--Maskit \cite{beardon-maskit} proved that this characterized geometrically finite Kleinian groups, see also Bishop \cite{bishop-conical}.
 This property also holds for $P_\theta$-Anosov images of geometrically finite Fuchsian groups, and images of relatively dominated and relatively Anosov representations.
 Our first main result is an upper bound for the Hausdorff dimension of the conical limit set of a transverse group in terms of the simple root critical exponent.
 If $k\in\theta$ and $\Gamma$ is $P_\theta$-transverse, we define $\Lambda_{k,c}(\Gamma)=\pi_k(\Lambda_{\theta,c}(\Gamma))$, where $\pi_k:\mathcal F_\theta\to\mathrm{Gr}_k(\mathbb R^d)$ is the projection map.
-Our result generalizes work of Glorieux-Montclair-Tholozan \cite{GMT} and Pozzetti-Sambarino-Wienhard \cite{PSW1} in the Anosov setting.
+Our result generalizes work of Glorieux--Montclair--Tholozan \cite{GMT} and Pozzetti--Sambarino--Wienhard \cite{PSW1} in the Anosov setting.

 \begin{theorem}[see Corollary \ref{prop:upper_bound}] If $\Gamma \subset \PGL(d,\Kb)$ is $P_{k,d-k }$-transverse, then

 In particular, ${\rm dim}_H\left(\Lambda_{k,c}(\Gamma)\right) \le \delta^{\alpha_k}(\Gamma)$. \end{theorem}